2014 American League Division Series: Game 3

 The defense again showed up for Kansas City.
-The highlights of the game included back-to-back diving catches in the 5th inning by Lorenzo Cain with runners on base.
+The highlights of the game included back-to-back diving catches in the fifth inning by Lorenzo Cain with runners on base.

-This is the Angels’ most recent postseason appearance to date.
+As of 2025, this remains the Angels’ most recent postseason appearance.
+In addition, this was the Angels last postseason game with Anaheim in their name, as they have simply been known as 'Los Angeles Angels' since 2016.